visyat/bruin-swap/express-server/README.md

 ```/transactions/:transaction_id``` - Deletes a transaction

+## Testing

 GET requests can be tested in the search browser directly.
-POST, PUT and DELETE requests can be tested with Postman (to insert request bodies).
+POST, PUT, and DELETE requests can be tested with Postman (to insert request bodies).

 Here is an example:
 ![Postman Example](./postman_demo.png)

-Active TODO's:
+## TODO's

-1. Proper handling of invalid inputs (error messages), instead of crashing the server or returning empty set.
+1. Properly handle invalid inputs (error messages), instead of crashing the server or returning empty set.
 2. Sanitize inputs (e.g. account for empty strings)
 3. Finish authentication (e.g. storing user_id in local cookie for repeated insertion into requests?)